luizbgomide/sovereign/feats.md

 ## Developed Attribute

 Your hero has a remarkable degree of development to one or more of their attributes.
 This may be derived from an eldritch bloodline, native brilliance, or sheer, stubborn determination.
-This Focus cannot be taken by heroes with the Mage or Partial Mage classes.
+This Feat cannot be taken by heroes with the Mage or Partial Mage classes.

 ### Level 1

 Choose an attribute; its modifier is increased by +1, up to a maximum of +3.
 The actual score does not change, but the modifier increases, and may increase again if later advancement improves the attribute enough.
-You can choose this Focus more than once to improve different attributes.
+You can choose this Feat more than once to improve different attributes.

 ## Gifted Chirurgeon